Resources selected specifically to assist veterans: housing, employment, health, and more.

-The Washington State Attorney General's Office has an excellent "Military & Veteran Legal Resource Guide" which is intended to educate veterans, military personnel and their families about the legal rights, protections, and benefits that may be available to them.
 Because of their service, there are federal and state laws that extend certain rights and benefits to veterans and service members, including laws to help avoid credit and foreclosure problems, and laws to protect against discrimination in employment and housing.
 Veterans and service members may also be entitled to healthcare, education and other benefits.
+The Washington State Attorney General's Office provides an excellent guide intended to educate veterans, military personnel and their families about the legal rights, protections, and benefits that may be available to them.

 Veterans' Service Records